avaneev/prvhash/README.md

 may simply apply something like `ctx -> lcg[ 0 ] ^= event_time_delta_micro;`
 successively after generating at least 4 random bytes, or even combine the time delta with mouse X-Y positions (via `XOR` or round-robin manner).
 For best security, only the lower half of `lcg` should be augmented.
+The best tactic is to augment `lcg` after generating a variable, not fixed, number of random bytes, depending on mouse event time or position deltas: this is efficient and allows one to disseminate sparse entropy represented by mouse events over full system size.

 ## Streamed Hashing ##